 Clients and colleagues tell me that I am gentle, yet direct.
 I work to create a safe, calm, and nonjudgmental atmosphere, while holding space to acknowledge and process difficult thoughts, feelings, sensations, and experiences.
 My approach to therapy tends to focus on strengths: I operate from the viewpoint that we are all doing the best we can at any given moment, and that we are each the experts on our own lives and experiences.

 I work best with people who are motivated to engage in therapy, and are ready to make some changes or movement toward their goals.
-I like incorporating humor, and creative and artistic elements into my work.
-I also tend to provide information and education about how and why things impact our mental health, perceptions, and experiences, as a way to help break the shame cycle all of us get into sometimes.
+I like incorporating humor and creative elements into my work.
+I also tend to provide information and education about how and why things impact our mental health, perceptions, and experiences.
+Transparency is important to me, and I want you to understand the work we do together.

 For the people who like to know about qualifications: I have a master’s degree in marriage and family therapy from Argosy University, Twin Cities, and am currently completing a doctorate in marriage and family therapy as well.
 I frequently engage in continuing education to better help my clients who are facing challenges that might fall a little more outside of the mainstream.
 Prior to becoming a therapist, I worked in human services, nonprofit management, and business administration.
 I have a bachelor’s degree in business from Saint Mary’s University of Minnesota, and a master’s degree in human resource management from Concordia University, Saint Paul.